giordanoviviani-epfl/regularization/README.md

 # regularization
-Pipelines and examples of the application of regularisation to regression problems
+Pipelines and examples of the application of regularization to regression problems